savannah-diggett/income-classification/README.md

 # income-classification
 Machine learning comparison of Decision Trees, Random Forest, and Logistic Regression for classifying high-income individuals using the UCI Adult Income dataset.

-Adult Income Classification (Machine Learning)
+# Adult Income Classification Project (Machine Learning)

 ## Project Overview
 This project compares multiple machine learning models to classify individuals earning more than $50K per year using the UCI Adult Income dataset.